mitre-public/commons/README.md

 ## Version History

+### Version 0.0.56

+- Added `LatLong64` and `LatLong64Path`.
+These compressed editions of `LatLong` and `LatLongPath` reduce the number of bytes required to store storing lat/long data by 50%.
+- Fixed issue with interpolating LatLong data near the international date line

 ### Version 0.0.55

 - Added `LatLongPath`
 - Added `CheckedConsumer` and `CheckedSupplier`
 - Deprecated `Pair` and `Triple` because we modern projects should be using java records